rafhun/grunt-wordpress-starter/docs/styles.md

 ### Lost
 As a further step to start a move away from Sass the Lost grid framework is linked up as another Post-CSS plugin.
 This means that you can start defining your grids with rules like `lost-column: 1/3;`.
 Make sure to check out the [documentation](https://github.com/peterramsing/lost#getting-started).
 Our goal is to start to drop Susy completely in favor of Lost.

+### Rucksack
+This library gives superpowers to your CSS (by its own claim) and can definitely ease CSS development.
+Check out their [documentation](http://simplaio.github.io/rucksack/docs/) and start using the shortcuts (for things like responsive typography, positioning shorthands, and many more) this framework offers.

 ## Documentation
 There are two types of documentation available within our Sass code.
 For one we can document our Sass itself through Sassdoc, on the other hand a styleguide can be generated directly from the source code.